- 1 Where Did Boat Shoes Come From?

-- The issue with water-proof shoes is that the water can get trapped inside the shoe and prune your feet.
+- The water-proof shoe issue is that the water can get trapped inside the shoe and prune your feet.
 That is why you should consider shoes that are quick to dry or have built-in drainage ports.

 Boating Shoe Style

 - While style comes second to performance, it still matters.
-The great thing is is that traditional topsiders come in a variety of styles, so you aren’t limited in your choice.
+The great thing is that traditional topsiders come in various styles, so you aren’t limited in your choice.

 Boating Shoe Types

 Now that we know what makes a good boating shoe, let’s look at the different types of boating shoes you might need.
 Each type of shoe provides its own unique level of functionality, style, and comfort.